MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/mr/README.md

 }
 ```
 6. **Run It**.
 Replace MY-BUCKET-NAME below.
-Make sure that job_id matches the prefix (prior to /task) in the reducerCoordinator configuration entry above (job1000).
+Make sure that job_id value below matches the prefix (prior to /task) in the reducerCoordinator configuration entry above (job1000).
 The job takes approximately 5 minutes to complete and can be run synchronously (mappers are in parallel) or fully asynchronous (omit the "full_async" argument).
 "Job done!!!
 Check the result file" in one of the reducerCoordinator logs signals app completion.

 The region argument must match that in the setupApps configuration above.
 Replace awsprofile1 below with your AWS IAM profile.
 Keep the settings for prefix and bucket as that is where the original datasets from the big data benchmark are located.